 The CAP defines carbon neutral as achieving a 90% reduction in community and municipal GHG emissions from 2005 levels, and eliminating the remaining 10% of emissions through direct carbon removal measures.
-Many stakeholders support the implementation of the CAP's strategies.
+Many City stakeholders support the implementation of the CAP's strategies.
+The Environmental Quality Commission (EQC) is charged with advising the City Council on matters related to climate change.
 City staff across departments work on delivering the policies, programs, and plans outlined by the CAP.
 Annually, sustainability staff compile and present to City Council a progress report of activities from the previous fiscal year that support the CAP goal of carbon neutrality.
 This fiscal year 2024-25 progress report provides information on citywide emissions, actions taken to reduce emissions and anticipated activities for fiscal year 2025-26.
-The Environmental Quality Commission (EQC) received this progress report Aug.
-20.
+The last progress report was presented to City Council Aug.
+13, 2024 (Attachment C).